Upgrade your average brown lentil soup with this recipe by adding swiss chard, lemon and potatoes in this traditional Lebanese soup.

 -

-Add a little squeeze of lemon and drizzle a little extra virgin olive oil just before serving
+Drizzle a little extra virgin olive oil just before serving

 If you make any of our recipes let us know how it went by giving us a star rating below.